Ely, Cambridgeshire: Sport

-Ely City F.C. was established in 1885, joined the Eastern Counties Football League in 1960, and have been members of the league's Premier Division since 2007.
-In the 1997–1998 season, they reached the 3rd round of the FA Vase.
+Ely City Football Club was established in 1885 by members of Ely St. Etheldreda Football and Cricket Club.
+It joined the Eastern Counties Football League in 1960, and have been members of the league's Premier Division since 2007.
+In the 1997–1998 season, they reached the third round of the FA Vase.
 Ely Tigers Rugby Club currently play in the London 3: Eastern Counties Division.
 A short lived greyhound racing track was opened in May 1933 at the Downham Road Stadium.
 The racing was independent of the National Greyhound Racing Club.

 The University of Cambridge rowing club has a boathouse on the bank of the river, and trains there for the annual Boat Race against the University of Oxford.
 In 1944 and 2021, the Boat Race took place on a course on the Great Ouse on the outskirts of Ely, moved from the River Thames due to World War II and the COVID-19 pandemic, respectively.
 The Isle of Ely Rowing Club was formed to commemorate the 60th anniversary of the former event.

 In 1973, Ely won the international Jeux Sans Frontières competition (known in Britain as It's a Knockout!), becoming the last British town to win the title outright.